Finding Relief for your on-going and long-term tax problems

 - Your tax attorney will need all of your financial information, including past and present tax returns for the period of time in question.

-- Your tax professional will speak with the IRS on your behalf, relieving you of this responsibility.
+- Your tax relief specialist will speak with the IRS on your behalf, relieving you of this responsibility.

 Every aspect of the settlement will be handled for you.
 The final amount of the tax debt owed, agreed to by both parties, is called the “settlement amount”.
 This amount is reached through negotiation to reduce or eliminate imposed penalties or accrued interest.

-5 Types of Settlement Programs Available to You
+5 Types of Federal Tax Relief Programs Available to You

 1) Offer in Compromise Agreement